JayaprakashKV/GlueETLcourse/README.md

     price DECIMAL(10, 2)
 );

-# 7.Create ETL job in AWS Glue
+# 7.Create a data connection object for Redshift in AWS Glue
+This connection object stores the connection configurations such as URL, username, password etc for Glue to connect to Redshift